cse112-sp22-group13/cse112-sp22-group13/admin/meetings/102621_TA_meeting2.md

 Need to finalize people's roles and subteams.

-Play around with API's (Andy and Patrick)
+Play around with API's (Andy and Patrick).

+Sanat will add in a new Slack bot for stand-ups.

 # Adjournment
 There being no further business to discuss, the meeting was adjourned at 8:30 PM.